emagiz/emdocs/howto/upgrade-to-eMagiz5.md

 3.2.4) (ONLY IF YOU HAVE A FAILOVER BUS) name: technical name + “.amqp01b1.port”, value: 8444

-3.3) BE AWARE: If you ever changed the names of the connection factories, you should change them back to follow the convention because otherwise the migration wizard will encounter problems.
+3.3) BE AWARE: If you ever changed the names of the connection factories, you should change them back to follow the convention('in-vm-connection-caching', 'in-vm-connection-plain') because otherwise the migration wizard will encounter problems.

 3.4) **Go to** Create -> Settings -> AMQP -> Upgrade to AMQP wizard.
 It is recommended to upgrade the bus by using the method 4.1.
 If it does not succeed, then it is recommended to make use of the method from 4.2.

 <!--- Before choosing one of the two ways of approaching this migration you should take into consideration the following aspects: